-Early History of St Luke, Odd Fellows & the House of Ruth
+Early History of St Luke, Odd Fellows & the Household of Ruth

-The name of this building has changed over the years, most often referred to as Odd Fellows Hall.
-However, to honor the history and legacy all three orders, this building will be referred to as: St Luke, Odd Fellows, & House of Ruth Hall (StLOFHRH).
+Over the years, this building has been known by various names, most commonly as Odd Fellows Hall.
+In recognition of the rich history and contributions of all three orders, it will now be referred to as St. Luke, Odd Fellows, & Household of Ruth Hall (StLOFHR).

 A Brief History of African American Fraternal Orders